abhiramsingh0/Wi-Fi_rate_prediction/README.md

 Only required funtions are implemented and uploaded here.

 The purpose of uploading this project is only for help and not earning any money or any benefit from it.

+This project was done as part of Wireless Network course(cs743) in CSE IITBombay.

+Code is implemented in MATLAB.